 And that’s when it started to rain again.
-At first it was just a drizzle, but then it started pouring with increased intensity.
-We rode a few minutes through this, and it was kind of entertaining at first, but soon we realized that it’s not a good idea to continue with our visions blurred.
+At first, it was just a drizzle, but then it started pouring with increased intensity.
+We rode a few minutes through this, which was entertaining at first, but soon we realized that it’s not a good idea to continue with our visions blurred.

 We decided to halt at an old abandoned shed by the side of the road.
-Arun wasn’t interested in getting down from his bike though; he’d decided to get drenched in the rain.
-While he was roaming around in his bike, we safeguarded all our valuables from rain by placing them in zipper storage bags.
+Arun wasn’t interested in getting down from his bike; he’d decided to get drenched in the rain.
+While he was roaming around on his bike, we safeguarded all our valuables from rain by placing them in zipper storage bags.

 He told us that an elephant had come by this shed just yesterday and damaged the footsteps, pointing towards it.
 There was also elephant shit lying around, so we didn’t bother questioning him.
 We didn’t stay here for long and left as soon as the rain slowed down a little.

-There was elephant dung all over the road for the next 5 km or so.
+There was elephant dung over the road for the next 5 km.
 We had to be careful.
 Martin had instructed us not to honk or stop anywhere; we followed his orders diligently.

-In our excitement we’d forgotten to have lunch.
-Time passes by very quickly without much realization when you’re riding through a forest route such as this.
+In our excitement, we’d forgotten to have lunch.
+Time passes by quickly without any realization when riding through a thrilling forest route such as this.
 Naturally, our stomachs were grumbling.
-We stopped near Sholayar Power House to look at the surroundings nearby; it was fantastic.
-Arun had packed some biscuit packets in his luggage; he said they were for emergency.
+We stopped near Sholayar Power House to look at its surroundings; it was fantastic.
+Arun had packed some biscuit packets in his luggage; he said they were for an emergency.
 Well, this was an emergency of sorts too.
 We finished them all in an instant.

 The rain had stopped completely by now.
 We continued on our ride and didn’t stop till we hit the checkpost on the other side (i.e. the Malakkappara Checkpost).
 It was a short ride from where we’d stopped for food earlier, but we did take a lot of time to cover the distance, thanks to bad roads with lots of turns.

 We submitted the verification slip (which Bala had carefully tucked away in his jacket) to the forest guard at the checkpost.
 He asked Martin whether we spotted any elephants on our way here.
-Apparently, the people who went through the checkpost before us did see a lot of elephants.
+Apparently, the people who went through the checkpost before us saw many elephants.
 We might have just missed sighting them by only a few kilometers.
 Anyway, they let us through the checkpost.
 It was almost dark now.